robertdebock/presentations/ansible-testing.md

 - It's easy to test roles.
 - Testing roles on multiple platforms is simple.
-- Integration tests not covered.
+- Integration tests help to run the roles against a more realistic environment.